 Outreach services include:

-- - Emergency food distribution, held every first and third Thursday, 12-2 pm at NorthWest Initative – 510 W. Ottawa.
+- - Emergency food distribution, held every Thursday, 11-1 pm at NorthWest Initative – 510 W. Ottawa.
+(Basement of First Presbyterian Church)

 - - Workshops and educational programs